 - What you need to know about 2018 ‘X-Men’ horror spinoff ‘New Mutants’

 - What to expect when the X-Men return in ‘X-Men: Dark Phoenix’

-8. Barbara Gordon (Batgirl/Oracle)
+8) Barbara Gordon (Batgirl/Oracle)

 Looking at the DC contributions to this list, the Bat-family’s impact is impossible to ignore.
 Barbara Gordon is one of the most influential examples, as the daughter of Commissioner Jim Gordon and protégé to Bruce Wayne.
 She was the original Batgirl, changing her callsign to Oracle after the Joker infamously broke her spine in The Killing Joke.
-It’s a dark and controversial moment in Batman canon, but it led to a unique recovery arc for Barbara, as she forged a new role for herself as the information center of Batman’s team.
-Since she’s one of the only well-known superheroes to use a wheelchair, fans weren’t pleased when DC rebooted her to her pre-Killing Joke state as Batgirl in 2011.
+It’s a dark and controversial moment in Batman canon.
+But it led to a unique recovery arc for Barbara, as she forged a new role for herself as the information center of Batman’s team.
+Since she’s one of the only well-known female superheroes to use a wheelchair, fans weren’t pleased when DC rebooted her to her pre-Killing Joke state as Batgirl in 2011.

-7. Jean Grey
+7) Jean Grey

-6. Kamala Khan (Ms. Marvel)
+6) Kamala Khan (Ms. Marvel)

 - The complete Marvel Studios movie calendar

 - The best order to watch the Marvel Cinematic Universe